sabegg2/sql-challenge/README.md

 (3) A [Data_Engineering.sql](EmployeeSQL/Data_Engineering.sql) file of my table schemata.
 Used the PostgreSQL output from https://app.quickdatabasediagrams.com/#/ as a starter for my Data_Engineering.sql.

 (4) A [Data_Analysis.sql](EmployeeSQL/Data_Analysis.sql) file of my queries.

+## Example Output

-Below are image clips of the ouput from the first 9 or so rows of each query.
+Below are image clips of the ouput from the first 9 or so rows of each query of the Data Analysis.

 Query 1: List the employee number, last name, first name, sex, and salary of each employee.